 Prerequisite, permission.
 The practice is in the areas of diagnostic techniques, remedial methods and personal counseling.
 Includes the 300 hours of practice required by the State Department of Education for certification of the junior school psychologist.
 Also for those in other areas of clinical psychology.
-Institutions now cooperating are the Akron School Child Study Department, County School Psychological Services, Psychological Services in Akron, University Psychological Services, and Massillon State Hospital.
+Institutions now cooperating are the Akron Detention Home, Akron School Child Study Department, Barberton School Psychologist Services, County School Psychological Services, Cuyahoga Falls Pupil Personnel Services, Summit County Receiving Hospital and University Psychological Services.